baikauskaite/disassembler-8086/README.md

 ## How to run the program

-Use the Turbo Assembler compiler (TASM) to compile the program.
+Use the Turbo Assembler (TASM) to compile the program in the DOSBox emulator.
+This should be done by assembling and linking with TASM tools.
+The following lines should be entered:

+	tasm disasm
+	tlink disasm

 The executable file should be run with the name of an input file as a parameter:

 	disasm.exe [input_file]